barbagroup/geoclaw-landspill/README.md

 specific AMR level, then the plots will be in `utah_hill_maya/_plots/depth/level05`.

 ------------------------------------------------------------------------
 ## IV.
-Create a NetCDF file with CF convention
+Creating a NetCDF file with CF convention

 The Python script `createnc.py` can be used to create a NetCDF file with temporal depth data for a case.
 Usage: